-I’m not cray-cray about lentil soup.
-It’s boring.
-But I tried this light brothy flavourful lentil soup full of zing from loads of lemon juice, in an Indian restaurant in Valencia years ago and I could NOT stop thinking about it!
+I had a similar version in an Indian restaurant in Valencia years ago and I could NOT stop thinking about it!

 Enter my efforts to reproduce that soup, resulting in this light lemon lentil soup with Indian flavours, both vegan and gluten-free.

 A light zingy lemony broth with plenty of ginger and cilantro, both ground and fresh, and split yellow lentils cooked until soft and whisked, result in a more delicate version than the usual stodgy lentil soup.

 You can cook it on the stovetop, in a pressure cooker or in the instant pot, and no matter which way you choose to make it, it’ll be ready in 20 minutes or less.